 Accuracy assessment uses a reference dataset to determine the accuracy of your classified result.
 Accuracy is represented from 0 - 1, with 1 being 100 percent accuracy.

 After you classify an image, you will probably encounter small errors in the classification result.
 You can make edits to individual features or objects.

 Depending on the interaction between the analyst and the computer during classification, there are two methods of classification: supervised and unsupervised.

-Supervised classification is where you decide what classes are in your image, based on a schema.
-After the classification is complete, you will have to go through the resulting classified dataset and assign each class a name based on a schema.
+Supervised classification is where you decide what class categories you want to assign pixels or segments to.
+These class categories are referred to as your classification schema.
+After the classification is complete, you will have to go through the resulting classified dataset and reassign any erroneous classes or class polygons to the proper class based on your schema.

-Unsupervised classification is where you let the computer decide which classes are present based on differences in the spectral characteristics of pixels.
-After the unsupervised classification is complete, you need to assign the unknown classes into the classes within your schema.
+Unsupervised classification is where you let the computer decide which classes are present in your image based on statistical differences in the spectral characteristics of pixels.
+After the unsupervised classification is complete, you need to assign the resulting classes into the class categories within your schema.

 Object-based and pixel-based